rahulp7801/rahulp7801/README.md

 I have experience in both front-end and back-end development, although I prefer back-end by a ton.

-> "When something is important enough, you do it even if the odds are not in your favor." ~Elon Musk
+> "When something is important enough, you do it even if the odds are not in your favor."
+> ~Elon Musk

 I stand by this moral knowing that not everything is going to be my way.
 I understand that I need to take the risks to become successful.

-- 🔭 I’m currently working on a Discord Bot coded in Python, it is reaching the end of alpha.
+- 🔭 I’m currently working on a **Discord Bot** coded in **asynchronous Python**, it is reaching the end of alpha.
 I'll update this README with the link when it is out of beta as well!
-- 🌱 I’m currently learning [Flutter](https://flutter.dev/) and Java, to create applications that can be used cross-platform.
+- 🌱 I’m currently learning [Flutter](https://flutter.dev/) and Java, to create downloadable applications that can be used cross-platform.
 I am also learning [MySQL](https://www.mysql.com/) and [Postgres](https://www.postgresql.org/), but I am experienced with using [MongoDB](https://www.mongodb.com/).
 - 🐍 I love Python, and it is one of my all-time favorite languages.
-- 😄 I love to play basketball, code, and listen to music!
-In general, I am deep into the STEM ecosystem!!
+- 😄 I love to play **basketball**, **code**, and **music**!
+In general, I am a diehard STEM fanatic.

 ## Languages & Tools ##